Alex Rodman: Aldershot Town

 Rodman left Tamworth to join League Two club Aldershot Town on 26 January 2011 on a two-and-a-half-year contract for an undisclosed fee.
 He made his first appearance for Aldershot on 29 January 2011 after coming off the bench at Gillingham to replace Wade Small in the 49th minute.
 Rodman scored a late consolation goal in a 2–1 defeat with a 25-yard shot during stoppage time.
 He finished the season with five goals in 14 appearances for Aldershot.
-Rodman missed the rest of the 2011–12 season after being diagnosed with a pulmonary embolism during January 2012, after tests showed he had three blood clots in his lungs.
+Rodman missed the rest of the 2011–12 season after being diagnosed with a pulmonary embolism in January 2012, after tests showed he had three blood clots in his lungs.
 He had made 26 appearances and scored two goals for Aldershot up to that point in the 2011–12 season.
 He resumed training during the pre-season of 2012.

 Rodman signed for Aldershot's League Two rivals York City on 7 November 2012 on a two-month loan.
 He made his debut after starting York's 3–0 defeat at home to AFC Wimbledon on 10 November 2012, but was substituted in the 58th minute.
 He scored his first goal in his next appearance, in a 2–2 draw away to Port Vale on 17 November 2012.
 After making eight appearances and scoring one goal for York, the loan was extended until the end of the 2012–13 season in January 2013.
 Rodman was sent back to Aldershot on 4 April 2013 having been deemed surplus to requirements by new manager Nigel Worthington.
 He had scored one goal in 18 appearances for York.